 2. Don’t be afraid to wear comfortable clothes.
 Some influencers are already promoting the idea that you can wear comfortable clothes and still feel good about yourself.
 Throw on your favorite jewelry and accessories to elevate your comfortable outfit.
 Don’t spend forever getting ready.
 Be comfortable and happy.

 3. Redirect conversations about bodies.
 When others talk about their bodies and physical attributes, redirect the conversation to how these people feel in their bodies and what their bodies can do for them.
-Avoid conversations about dieting.
+Avoid body conversations about diet culture and weight loss.

 4. Eat foods that you like and enjoy.
 Eat nutritious and healthy foods that you know will nourish your mind and body, but don’t deny yourself the goodies that you enjoy.